krisrowe/firestore-json/README.md

 # firestore-json

-A Node.js application for importing and exporting JSON data to and from Firebase (Firestore), supporting Google Cloud Platform (GCP) projects.
+Simple CLI tool for importing and exporting JSON data to and from Firebase (Firestore), supporting Google Cloud Platform (GCP) projects.

 # Example JSON File